 - Vol. 4 and Vol. 5 had tracks that were just topical conversations between Roy and Phil Stone set to fiddle music (five on the former, four on the latter.)

 - Vol. 6 ended with a musical track, consisting of a phone call interspersed with backing music and a chorus sung by Charlie Daniels (produced by Scott Rouse, who did similar "remixes" with standup material by Jeff Foxworthy and Bill Engvall).
 This was also made into a music video.

-- Vol. 7 ended with a skit where Roy competed on Who Wants to Be a Millionaire?, with a friend of theirs taking the role of Regis Philbin.
-He uses all three of his Lifelines and still gets the $100 question wrong before beating up Regis.
+- Vol. 7 ended with a skit where Roy competed on Who Wants to Be a Millionaire?, with a friend of theirs taking the role of then-host Regis Philbin.
+Roy uses all three of his Lifelines and still gets the $100 question wrong before beating up Regis.